agent18/agent18.github.io/_posts/2021-08-10-the-way-forward-ea-3.markdown

 at it, and perhaps people who don't have the possibility to Earn-To-Give in tech in US.

-## Possibility of getting back to the EA
+## Possibility Of Getting Back To The EA

 Perhaps in the off chance that EA somehow looks like a lucrative option for me in the future (depending on how EA progresses) maybe I